 Compound Grids

 A compound grid combines multiple grids into a single grid.
 This allows a grid to contain different question styles such as single choice, multiple choice and open series.
-With this feature you can create grids with rows that allow a choice to be selected and associated comments, dates, times or amounts entered as part of the response.
+With this feature, you can create grids with rows that allow the respondent to select a choice, then add associated comments, dates, times or amounts, as part of the response.

 Graphical user interface, application